chandusgowda3811/unitconversion/README.md

 ## Getting Started

-run main.py in your python compiler
+Run main.py in your python compiler